 - Inexpensive LEDs in many colors

-Due to the higher electrical and LED drive efficiency, the V2.0 circuit will run for 5 years on a CR2032 (minimum brightness).
+Due to the higher electrical and LED drive efficiency, the V2.2 circuit will run for 5 years on a CR2032 (minimum brightness).
 The brightness can be increased at the expense of run time.
+At approximately 2.5 year run-time, the circuit achieves about 70% efficiency.
 Alternately, higher-capacity lithium cells can be used; I'm developing a derivative of this circuit in #Quarter-Century Lamp that's expected to run continuously for 25 years.